AEG Presents

 Additional Info

 There is nothing you need to do.
 Simply arrive at the new venue and use your tickets to enter.
-VIP and Crane Mezzanine tickets will be equally accommodated at Royal Oak Music Theatre.
+VIP and Crane Mezzanine tickets will be equally accommodated at Masonic Temple Theatre.

-Please Note: DELIVERY OF ALL TICKETS WILL BE DELAYED UNTIL 2 DAYS PRIOR TO THE SHOW
+Please Note: DELIVERY OF ALL TICKETWEB TICKETS WILL BE DELAYED UNTIL 2 DAYS PRIOR TO THE SHOW

 SOMBR – VIP Includes: